TheOGeniot/KDE-Study-Sessions-Tracker-Item-Tray/README.md

 Use this to push collected session data to N8N for processing, storage, or ML training pipelines.

-- For each unsynced session in the local DB:
+- For each unsynced session in local CSVs:
   - `POST /session-log`: one call per session (final summary with timestamps, durations, notes)
   - For each pause in that session:
     - `POST /session-pauses`: one call per pause (reason, started_at, ended_at, duration)
+  - Environment context included in session-log: `location`, `equipment`
 - Timestamp format: ISO-8601 with seconds zeroed (e.g. `2025-12-16T11:26:00`) for cleaner data
 - **Robust error handling**: All endpoints are attempted; failures do not stop the sync
 - **Deletion policy**: